salilab/saliweb/doc/modules/frontend.rst

       Given an HTML anchor target, this returns an HTML fragment that creates a link to the help pages.

-   .. method:: failure(message)

-      This formats an error message and returns the HTML fragment.
-It is usually used to report failures with job submission from within :meth:`get_submit_page`.

    .. method:: start_html([style])

       Return the content of the head section of the web page, containing